Sebhol95/Simplify_NetOps/ASR9000_ASR9000v2/Input_CRC_and_dampening/README.md

      x output errors, x underruns, x applique, x resets

-And it continues to interface Gi100/0/0/43 and does a new round with dampening.
+And it continues to interface Gi100/0/0/43 then a new round with dampening.
 ```